HamdiBouallegue/keycloak-angular/README.md

 # KeycloakDemo
+This code sample shows how to integreate keycloak with angular.

-This is a part of my blog post :
+This repo is a part of my blog post Secure Your angular & spring boot application using keycloak :

 https://hamdi-bouallegue.medium.com/secure-your-angular-spring-boot-application-using-keycloak-891efab50db8

-## Getting started
+# Getting started

 1.Go to project folder and install dependencies: